Introduction

 Part of setting up each integration involves generating a security token that gives the reMarkable servers access to your accounts on these other providers.
 These tokens are held on reMarkable's servers.

-Just like how reMarkable employees, government-ish agencies, and random hackers who get into reMarkable's systems are able to access the files on your tablet, they are also able to access files in your accounts on these other services.
+Just like how reMarkable employees, government-ish agencies, and random hackers who get into reMarkable's systems are able to access the files on your tablet, they are also able to access those tokens, and therefore able to access your accounts on these other services.

 The page says "Effective date: February 27, 2023" but the change was made in 2024, I choose to attribute this to human carelessness rather than as an attempt to "back-date" the agreement, especially since the same change also messed up the formatting of the page (look at how the section headers are formatted, it looks like a bad micosoft word document).